 - A budget detailing predicted project expenses.
 Indicate which elements of the project this award will fund and which will be covered by in-kind or monetary donations.

-Please submit each of these items as a separate PDF file.
+Please submit these items in one PDF file.
 We will not accept Word documents.
 Letters of recommendation are not required or expected for this grant.

 Please note the online system will close at 11:59 p.m.
 ET on the day of the deadline; all application materials must be submitted at that time.
 No mail submissions will be accepted.
 If you are not an APAGS member at the time of submission you may attach a copy of the receipt you get when you join APA/APAGS electronically as proof of your membership.
 Letters of recommendation may be submitted separately via email by the deadline.
 Submit your application online.